 Number of Tillers

-The table of the total number of tillers from each level reveals results that increase with plant aging and are influenced by the quantity of fertilizer applied, as shown in the figure below.
-Plants without fertilizer developed more tillers every week, but the growth was typically modest.
+The table of the total number of tillers from each level reveals results that increase with plant aging and are influenced by the quantity of fertilizer applied, as shown in Table 9 .
+Plants withot fertilizer developed more tillers every week, but the growth was typically modest.
 This slight increase resulted from the fact that during the initial stages of planting, the products of photosynthesis were utilized for the vegetative development of plants.